dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/detail-panel-meta-tab.png

-Note that in contrast to the Meta tab the "Related tab" lists *all* related database content, e.g. topicmaps an item is part of but currently not visible in (*hidden*).
+Note that in contrast to the Meta tab the "Related tab" lists *all* related database content, e.g. Topicmaps an item is part of but currently not visible in (*hidden*).

 .. _user-detail-panel-the-view-tab: